-- approximately \$26.0 million to fund our planned Phase III clinical trials for TWIN for the treatment of acne; - approximately \$20.0 million to fund our planned Phase III clinical trials for VERED for the treatment of subtype II rosacea; and - the remainder for the preparation and scale-up for our planned Phase III clinical program for SIRS-T for the treatment of acne, to fund other research and development activities, including the development of our generic product candidates, and for working capital and other general corporate purposes.
+- approximately \$ million to fund our planned clinical trials of VERED for the treatment of rosacea; - approximately \$ million to fund our planned clinical trials for TWIN for the treatment of acne; - approximately \$ million to fund our planned clinical trials for SIRS-T for the treatment of acne; - approximately \$ million to fund our planned clinical trials for E-06 for the treatment of symptomatic interdigital tinea pedis; and - the remainder to fund other research and development activities, including the development of ivermectin cream, 1% and other early stage pipeline products, as well as for working capital and other general corporate purposes.

 Our expected use of net proceeds from this offering represents our current intentions based upon our present plans and business condition, which could change in the future as our plans and business conditions evolve.
 As of the date of this prospectus, we cannot predict with certainty any or all of the particular uses for the net proceeds to be received upon the closing of this offering, or the amounts, if any, that we will actually spend on the uses set forth above.
-The amounts and timing of our actual use of the net proceeds will vary depending on numerous factors, including our ability to obtain additional financing, if needed, the progress, cost and results of our pre-clinical and clinical development programs, and whether we are able to enter into future product development partnerships and technology license arrangements.
+The amounts and timing of our actual use of the net proceeds will vary depending on numerous factors, including our ability to obtain additional financing, if needed, the progress, cost and results of our nonclinical and clinical development programs, and whether we are able to enter into future product development partnerships and technology license arrangements.
 As a result, our management will have broad discretion in the application of the net proceeds, which may include uses not set forth above, and investors will be relying on our judgment regarding the application of the net proceeds from this offering.
 The timing and amount of our actual expenditures will be based on many factors, including cash flows from operations and the anticipated growth of our business.
 We do not plan to use any proceeds from this offering for the repayment of any indebtedness.